ModelEarth/community-data/process/python/bea/README.md

 You may need to run `pip install notebook` after installing Python.

-To process, run [process/python/us_econ.ipynb](process/python/us_econ.ipynb) in a Jupyter Notebook or by running:

-	jupyter nbconvert --to notebook --inplace --execute us_econ.ipynb

-It takes a few hours for the Python scripts to run.
-The biggest part is getting data from API. the second big one is aggregating the CSV files and deleting the prior files.
+It may take a few hours for the Python scripts to run.
+The most time is getting data from API.
+The second most is aggregating the CSV files and deleting the prior files.<!-- let's record actual times -->

 After running, you can delete the county_level folder inside data_raw\BEA_Industry_Factors.